pandysong/blog/content/post/read_u-boot_aarch64_source_code_part1.md

 ## start.S

-After loading the cscope.out, I could find search the starting point by the following command
+After loading the cscope.out, I could find the starting point by the following
+command:

 ```
 cs find f start.S
 ```

-This leads me to the file `/arm/cpu/armv8/start.S`.
+This leads me to the file `arm/cpu/armv8/start.S`.

 ## content values

-The first instruction is to jump to function `reset`, just after the branch instruction it defines some global variable, _TEXT_BASE is 64bit address which is defined during linking.
+The first instruction is to jump to function `reset`, just after the branch instruction it defines some global variables and _TEXT_BASE is 64bit address which is defined during linking.

 ```
 #else